Thelma Barlow: Career

-Barlow's earlier television appearance was in 1967's Becky Sharp.
+Barlow's earlier television appearance was in 1967's Vanity Fair.
 In 1971, while performing in Liverpool she was asked to audition for the soap opera Coronation Street for the role of Mavis Riley.
 She was successful and her first episode was transmitted on 11 August 1971, though the character only appeared regularly from 4 June 1973, where she joined veteran show actress Barbara Knox who plays Rita Fairclough in "The Kabin".
 Barlow remained in the series for 26 years, appearing in 1,787 episodes, until she left after the departure of her on-screen husband Derek.
 Her final episode was broadcast 10 October 1997 when Mavis moved to the Lake District.
 During her time on Coronation Street Barlow shared a flat with co-star Helen Worth and later moved to Settle, where she later did a TV show from her garden.
 In 2020, Barlow revealed that, despite being asked to return to Coronation Street, "two or three times" she has declined, "because I feel I’ve packed Mavis away in a box now.
 I don’t think I’d know how to do her anyway.
 Maybe a good script would make me realise how I’d played the part."
+In 2024, she appeared on Good Morning Britain and said "it would be the pressure of the work that would frighten me to death".

-In 1990, she appeared as a contestant on Cluedo, facing off against Ned Sherrin.
+In 1990, Barlow appeared as a contestant on Cluedo, facing off against Ned Sherrin.

 Barlow's next major role was that of Dolly Bellfield in Victoria Wood's sitcom dinnerladies, which ran for two series from 1998 to 2000.
 In 1999 she appeared in Murder Most Horrid and David Copperfield.
 Since then Barlow has appeared as one-off characters in several television shows, including Fat Friends (2000), Doctors (2002), The Royal (2004), Where the Heart Is (2004), Agatha Christie's Marple (2006), the Midsomer Murders episode "Last Year's Model" (2006) and Doc Martin (2007).
 In 2005 she played her first film role in Mrs Henderson Presents, for which she was nominated "Most Promising Newcomer" at the British Independent Film Awards 2005.
 In 2007 she portrayed Lady Thaw in the Doctor Who episode "The Lazarus Experiment".
 In 2016, she had a small speaking role in the film Florence Foster Jenkins.